SoftwareAG/c8y-docs/src/render/guides/users-guide/administration/managing-applications.html.md

 ### <a name="adding-applications"></a>Adding applications

-To add an application, click **Add application** in the "Own applications" page.
+To add an application, click **Add application** in the **Own applications** page.
 In the upcoming dialog choose one of the following methods:

 * [uploading a zip file](#uploading-zip-files) - by dropping a file or browsing for it on your computer,
 * [using an external application](#external-application), which links to an application running elsewhere